By Phil Skewes

 However it was their dogged determination to populate the region with “proper” animals that became the Society’s lasting legacy.
 Rabbits, hares and many small bird species were released into the natural environment.
 They also had the honour of being the first group to import hedgehogs into the country, releasing them in the 1870s to control garden pests.

 Liberating several imported red deer at Mount White Station, in the Broken River district.
 The deer are from the herd of Mr C J Lucas, Warnham Court, England.
 Imported by the Canterbury Acclimatisation Society.
-Canterbury Museum 1923.53.435
+Canterbury Museum 1923.53.435.
+No known copyright restrictions

 Having something decent to hunt and fish was also a high priority which led to the rearing of millions of trout in ponds in the Garden along with the release of deer and game birds into the countryside.
 Inevitably many of these species quickly flourished to become pests and the only response of the day was to release further predator species in the hope that they would eliminate the problem.
 When it came to the introduction of mustelids (ferrets, stoats and weasels) to control rabbits though, the Society were actually against it.
 But only because they worried it would decimate the introduced game bird population!